 |Manual||Defaults to high (can be adjusted)||Manual|

-Under the pressure setting column, you’ll see “High,” “Low,” and “Normal.”
+On some models, there will just be a “Pressure Level” button that you’ll push to change the pressure levels.
 A high pressure setting indicates the Instant Pot is cooking at high pressure, and the lid is sealed to keep the pressure trapped.
 A low pressure setting indicates lower pressure, but the appliance is still pressure-cooking.
-A normal setting shows that the appliance is functioning as a slow cooker and is not sealed or using pressure.

 How to release pressure

-To utilize the quick release method, you can manually turn the steam release valve to the “venting” position.
+To use the quick-release method, you can manually turn the steam release valve to the “venting” position.
 This cools the cooker down faster and only takes 1 or 2 minutes to completely depressurize.
 The company deems the steam release handle as a safe mechanism for letting steam quickly escape from the pot.
-The quick release method is ideal for foods like salmon and crab that you don’t want to overcook, or vegetables such as broccoli and bok choy that cook very quickly.
-However, keep in mind that it is not recommended when cooking recipes with high starch content, as the quick release method can result in food bubbling out from the handle.
+The quick-release method is ideal for foods like salmon and crab that you don’t want to overcook, or vegetables such as broccoli and bok choy that cook very quickly.
+However, keep in mind that it is not recommended when cooking recipes with high starch content, as the quick release method can result in food bubbling out from the valve.

-Please note that it is crucial to wait until all the steam has been released from the Instant Pot before taking off the lid.
+Please note it is crucial to wait until all the steam has been released from the Instant Pot before taking off the lid.
 Never try to force the lid open before depressurization is complete, as this can be very dangerous.
+Instant Pots have safety locks in place to help prevent you from removing the lid too soon though.

 How to clean an Instant Pot